300 Trees

 • Light: Full Sun to part shade

-• Soil: Moist to wet
+• Soil: Moist well drained

 • Wildlife Value: ★★